 One of the Ioniq 5’s many impressive features is its charging technology.
 It uses an 800-volt system that allows you to charge at up to 220kW if you can find a fast enough public ultra-rapid charger.
 That means going from 10% to 80% battery capacity in less than 20 minutes.
 We hooked the Ioniq 5 up to a new 350kW-capable point, and managed to top up a nearly empty battery to over half full in less than 10 minutes.
 The Ioniq 5 is essentially futureproof in this respect, because while there are a limited number of ultra-rapid chargers in the UK, when more appear, longer journeys will be a cinch.
 At a more common 50kW point, it takes about an hour to add the same amount of range.

 While both the ID.4 and Mach-E also have rapid-charging capability, neither can reach the same speeds as the Ioniq 5.
-The Volkswagen is the second fastest, with a maximum charging rate of 125kW.
-At that speed, you can charge it from near-flat to 80% in 34 minutes.
+The Volkswagen is the second fastest, with a maximum charging rate of 135kW.
+At that speed, you can charge it from near-flat to 80% in 35 minutes.
 The maximum rate for the entry-level Mach-E model we drove is 115kW, allowing you to recharge from 10-80% in 38 minutes.
 Extended Range models offer 150kW charging, but the larger battery means that it’ll take longer (45 minutes) for an 80% top-up.

 However, we expect the majority of charging will take place at home, most likely using a 7.4kW home wallbox charger.
 At those speeds, it'll take around 11 hours to fully top up the Standard Range Mach-E, or over 12 hours to do the same with the 77kWh version of the ID.4’s.
 Fully recharging the 73kWh battery in our top-spec model of the Ioniq 5 takes just under 12 hours.

 In This Review